-There isn’t anything wrong with making a down payment that’s less than 20%—as noted above, most people do.
+There isn’t anything wrong with making a down payment that’s less than 20%—as noted, most people do.

-You can cancel the PMI later on: Under the Homeowners Protection Act, lenders are required to automatically cancel PMI when the loan balance gets to 78% LTV of the original value of the home.
-You also can ask your lender to cancel the PMI once you’ve paid down your loan to 80% of the home’s original value depending upon eligibility.
-Or, if the value of the home has increased, you may owe less than 80% of what it’s worth, which could qualify you to apply for cancellation of PMI on that mortgage.
+You can cancel PMI later on: Under the Homeowners Protection Act, lenders are required to automatically cancel PMI when the loan balance gets to 78% LTV of the original value of the home.
+You also can ask your lender to cancel PMI once you’ve paid down your loan to 80% of the home’s original value, depending upon eligibility.

 You may be able to improve your loan terms if you have a good credit rating: If you can’t pull together 20% for a down payment, you can still help yourself by showing lenders that you’re a good risk.
 If you have a good job, a solid credit rating, and other positive factors, you may still qualify for a manageable interest rate or better terms.

-You may want to take advantage of a good deal: Mortgage interest rates are lower than forecasters expected right now, and those savings could be an important factor in whether you leap or keep looking at homes until you have a bigger down payment.
-There are also predictions that we could be moving from a seller’s market to a buyer’s market.
+You may want to take advantage of low rates: Mortgage interest rates could affect whether you take the leap or keep looking at homes until you have a bigger down payment.

-Figuring out how much you’ll need: Setting a goal can be a sound step toward making it a reality.
-A mortgage calculator can help you estimate how much you can borrow, play with different down payment options, and view different monthly mortgage payment options (how much your monthly mortgage payments will be).
+Figure out how much you’ll need: Setting a goal can be a sound step toward making it a reality.
+A mortgage calculator can help you estimate how much you can borrow, play with different down payment options, and view monthly mortgage payment options.

 Creating a realistic monthly budget: Paying down debt and budgeting for your monthly expenses could help put more toward your down payment and, later, make your payments on time when you get your home loan.

-Reducing unnecessary costs: Think about expenses that could be eliminated temporarily (or forever) and start putting that money into your down payment savings account.
-Could you press pause on your premium cable channels, dinner out once a week, or your clothing subscription box?
+Reducing unnecessary costs: Find expenses that could be eliminated and think about putting that money into your down payment savings account.
+Could you live with fewer or no premium cable channels, less eating out, or your clothing subscription box?
 Every little bit can help.

-Finding the right place to stash your down payment savings: If you haven’t already done so, you may want to open an online savings account to handle your down payment savings.
+Finding a place to stash your down payment savings: If you haven’t already done so, you may want to open an online account to handle your down payment savings.